 PLEASE TAKE NOTE OF THIS ADVICE.
-A wide variety of people are arrested every day and the majority of the individuals make the same mistakes which make there situation even worse.
+The government arrests a wide variety of people every day.
+The majority of the folks make the same mistakes which make their situation even worse.
 Many of these reactions are understandable; however, some defy logic and reason.
-Nobody plans on being arrested, but you may be arrested for simply being in the wrong place at the wrong time.
+Nobody plans on being arrested.
+However, the police may arrest you for simply being in the wrong place at the wrong time.
 Share this with your colleagues, friends and family because it will come in handy for many of you.
 The basic rule is to simply listen to the officer and do as your told, “Put Your Hands Behind Your Back” and do NOT do any of these Ten Things:

 1. Don’t Talk.